Luis Robles: New York Red Bulls

 On March 11, 2017, Robles set an MLS record for consecutive league starts with 142.
 Robles has started every league game with the club since his first appearance on September 29, 2012.
-Robles became the first player in club history to record 50 clean sheets on April 15, 2017 after a 2–0 victory against rivals D.C.
+Robles became the first player in club history to record 50 clean sheets on April 15, 2017, after a 2–0 victory against rivals D.C.
 United.
 On October 25, Robles became the club's all-time appearance leader with 199, surpassing former captain, Dax McCarty.
 The following weekend on October 30, he became the first player in team history to make 200 appearances for the club across all competitions.

 Before the start of the 2018 season, Robles was named as the club's new captain by coach Jesse Marsch.
 On March 1, Robles recorded a clean-sheet in a 2–0 victory over Olimpia in the CONCACAF Champions League; helping New York advance to the Champions League Quarterfinals for the second time in club history.
 On March 6, Robles recorded a career high 13 saves to lead New York to a 2–0 victory in Mexico over Club Tijuana in the CONCACAF Champions League.
 After an injury against the Colorado Rapids, Robles was forced to sit out the next match, ending the MLS Ironman streak, and setting a new league record of 183 consecutive matches played.
-Robles recorded his career-high 14th shutout of the season in a 1–0 victory against Orlando City on October 28.
+Robles recorded his career-high 14th shutout of the season in a 1–0 victory against Orlando City SC on October 28.
 The win also helped New York win their third Supporters' Shield in six years.

 Robles was named the 2019 New York Red Bulls Humanitarian of the Year for his work with children with serious illnesses, as well as his involvement with the Laureus Sport for Good fashion show.
 New York elected not to re-sign Robles following the 2019 season.
 He left New York holding club career records for games played, games started, and minutes played.